PatchFramework/SmartLight/README.md

 - Shortcuts -> Is used to have an implementation of this platform in the form of a smartphone app (Apple devices only)

-To measure the performance of the platform, functional and non-functional requirements have been defined.
+To measure the performance of the platform, functional and non-functional requirements were defined.

 Functional requirements (Purpose and functions of the device)
 - At a defined time, the light should turn on